smikhalevski/react-corsair/README.md

 By default, while a lazy component is being loaded, `<Router>` would still render the previously matched route.

-But what is rendered if the first ever route matched by the `<Router>` has a lazy component and there's no manager yet on the screen?
+But what is rendered if the first ever route matched by the `<Router>` has a lazy component and there's no content yet on the screen?
 By default, in this case nothing is rendered until a lazy component is loaded.
 This is no a good UX, so you may want to provide a [`loadingComponent`](https://smikhalevski.github.io/react-corsair/interfaces/RouteOptions.html#loadingComponent)